A True Story of Forgiveness and Hope

 Watch a clip of the episode here.

-Hostage In Taipei is also available in paperback in Taiwan through Eslite Bookstores and in South Africa through Christian Liberty Books, and worldwide as an electronic book.
+Hostage In Taipei is also available in paperback in Taiwan through Eslite Bookstores and in South Africa through Christian Liberty Books, and worldwide through online bookstores.

 “You did a good deal of justice to the most fascinating news story Taiwan had seen in a decade or more.
 I also appreciate your honest, even-handed criticisms of both the police and the media, and straightforwardness in proclaiming your faith to God.”